ditzhaki/Spotify_Music_Popularity_Analysis/README.md

 **Dashboard**: We used Tableau for a fully functioning and interactive dashboard.

-## Recommendations for Future Analysis
+## Recommendations for Future Analysis / Anything We Would Do Differently

 For any future analysis, we recommend using a linear regression model to explore the popularity of a song.
+This is something we were hoping to explore, however, were unable to due to time restraints.
+With more time, this is something we would have liked to analyze successfully.

 In addition, we we believe it would be great for any future analysis to include using machine learning to develop music recommendations for users.